 In 1944 the OCM purchased E. Hill & Company, its longtime agent in Mirzapur, India.
-This gave them and Fritz and La Rue, in New York, a new source.
+This gave Fritz and La Rue in New York a new source.
 E. Hill had continued to produce Persian designs throughout the war on credit.
-It was a risky gambit that paid off because the company could supply department stores with fresh merchandise.
-But, it kept Fritz and La Rue committed to older designs and colors as the rug world was about to shift under its feet.
+It was a risky gambit that paid off because the company was able to supply department stores with fresh merchandise.
+However, it kept Fritz and La Rue committed to older designs and colors as the rug world was about to shift under its feet.

-After the loss of Chinese production in 1937 and during World War II Gunnar Pande had become an established wholesaler of Persian rugs.
+After the loss of Chinese production in 1937 and during the second World War Col. Pande had become an established wholesaler of Persian rugs.
 As the supply of prewar rugs was depleted Pande, Cameron & Co. needed more rugs.
-While in India in mid-1946 Pande met with the owners of Obeetee, Pvt.
+In mid-1946 Pande was in India and while there he met with the owners of Obeetee, Pvt.
 LTD. It was a cordial meeting as he unveiled a plan that, he said, could revolutionize the rug trade worldwide.
-After the meeting one of the owners of Obeetee, Wilfred Oakley, advised Pande that they had a contract to supply Michaelian & Kohlberg.
-But, Oakley went on, if Pande waited six months the agreement would end and they would work with him.
+Afterwards, one of the owners, Wilfred Oakley, advised Pande that they had a contract to supply Michaelian & Kohlberg.
+But, he went on, if Pande waited six months the agreement would end and they would work with him.

 It was a watershed meeting for both companies.
-Obeetee was a 1920 partnership of three British ex-pats, as they appear in the name, Wilfred Oakley, Frankham Bowden and James Taylor, (Photo 6).
-Possibly because of that meeting Obeetee remains today the leading exporter of carpets from India.
+Obeetee was a 1920 partnership of three British expats, as they appear in the name, Wilfred Oakley, Frankham Bowden and James Taylor.
+(Photo 6) Possibly because of this meeting Obeetee remains today the leading exporter of carpets from India.